ngotrang2109/retail-product-lifecycle-pricing/docs/Lifecycle_Pricing_rules.md

 ---

+## 7. Demand Forecasting Principles

+Demand forecasting is used to support restock planning decisions by providing early visibility into future demand and potential stockout risks.

+Forecast signals are derived from recent sales trends and current inventory levels.
+They serve as decision support indicators and do not replace business judgment or automated ordering.

+---

-## 7. Inventory & Operational Impact
+## 8. Inventory & Operational Impact
 Lifecycle and pricing rules enable the following operational actions:
 - Early identification of overstock and stockout risks.
 - Prioritization of restock planning and marketing budget for Key and Potential products.